Sometimes a great sales person can sell an inferior product or service.

 - Economic or other market conditions

-Last, but certainly not least, is it due to the (winning) competitor?
-Even if their name cannot be elicited,
+Lastly, is it due to the (winning) competitor?
+Even if their name cannot be elicited, you may want to ask the following questions:

 - What did they offer?